Maldives opposition urges government to ease visa rules for media

-COLOMBO (Reuters) - The main Maldives opposition party said on Wednesday that President Abdulla Yameen’s government must ease “draconian” visa measures limiting the number of foreign journalists coming to cover a presidential election on Sept.
+MALE/COLOMBO (Reuters) - The main Maldives opposition party said on Wednesday that President Abdulla Yameen’s government must ease “draconian” visa measures limiting the number of foreign journalists coming to cover a presidential election on Sept.
 23.

 Yameen is seeking a second five-year term in the Indian Ocean archipelago popular with tourists.
 But his main rivals have been jailed for charges ranging from terrorism to attempting to topple the government, leading to doubts abroad about the legitimacy of the vote.